ANZ CEO says taking steps to change culture after scandals

-SYDNEY (Reuters) - Australia and New Zealand Banking Group's (ANZ.AX) transformation into a smaller bank and other steps it is taking will speed up a push to change its business culture, following a series of scandals in the financial sector, its CEO said.
+SYDNEY, Nov 30 (Reuters) - Australia and New Zealand Banking Group's transformation into a smaller bank and other steps it is taking will speed up a push to change its business culture, following a series of scandals in the financial sector, its CEO said.

 Banks in Australia have come under intense political pressure amid calls for a powerful judicial inquiry into the financial sector, following revelations of misleading financial advice, insurance fraud and alleged interest-rate rigging.

-The outcry culminated in parliamentary hearings last month where the heads of the so-called Big Four - ANZ, Commonwealth Bank of Australia (CBA.AX), National Australia Bank (NAB.AX) and Westpac Banking Group (WBC.AX) - repeatedly apologized for bad behavior.
+The outcry culminated in parliamentary hearings last month where the heads of the so-called Big Four - ANZ, Commonwealth Bank of Australia, National Australia Bank and Westpac Banking Group - repeatedly apologised for bad behaviour.

 Shayne Elliott, who took up ANZ's top job at the start of the year, said the bank is ready to shift the dialogue "away from protecting the bank from a bad reputation to actually thinking about the broader impact of those decisions on the community".